One in a series of reflections on growing up in small town America in the 1950’s and 60’s

-As a small boy, I loved that time of year when cheerful music emanated from seemingly everywhere and most all the local street lamps, storefronts, and homes were adorned in various colored, blinking lights and tinsel.
+As a small boy, I loved that time of year when cheerful music emanated from seemingly everywhere and most all the local street lights, storefronts, and homes were adorned in various colored, blinking lights.

 Except for my own home.